pedestal/pedestal/app/test/clj/io/pedestal/app/perf/README.md

 changed by `custom-transform-fn`.

-It can't see all changes so there is still a bit of searching, but much less that any other algorithm.
+It can't see all changes so there is still a bit of searching, but much less than any other algorithm.
 The problem with this algorithm is that it is very complicated and requires different implementations in both Clojure and ClojureScript.
 Also, wrapping has some cost that we always pay.
-Is this cost worth it?
+Are the benefits worth the cost?

 ### :hybrid